 Homemade Bean Bucket “I Spy” Game

-In the process of all of this, I’ve also come to wholeheartedly believe that the most important healing happens at home and we parents really are the best therapists our kids will ever have.
+In the process of figuring things out, I’ve also come to wholeheartedly believe that the most important healing happens at home.
+We parents really are the best therapists our kids will ever have.
 That doesn’t mean others aren’t needed or important…they are!
 But a therapist will never replace the influence or responsibility of a parent, especially when it comes to healing their hurt kids.

-I learned about the humble bean bucket from a couple of friends who have successfully used a version of it it as a sensory and calming tool for their kids with autism.
-It’s really quite simple and easy to make.
+I learned about the humble bean bucket from a couple of friends who have successfully used it as a sensory and calming tool for their kids with autism.
+The bean bucket is literally what its name implies…a big bucket of dry beans that kids can play with and run their hands through.
 All that’s needed is a plastic bin (with a lid) available from any discount retailer or grocery store.
-Then fill it about 1/3 full of dry beans.
-We opted to use 3 different varieties of beans in our just because we could and my kids liked the way it looks when the beans are mixed.
-Plus, they’re older now and it makes the game a little more challenging (which also means they engage in it longer!)
-Can’t stand the thought of beans?
-Try pony beads instead!
+Fill it about 1/3 full of dry beans and you’re done!

 Bean Bucket “I Spy”

-I tried several different variations of this game before I finally found the one that works.
-First and foremost, I knew right from the start that what many of my friends who have kids with other needs do, and what often shows up on Pinterest when looking for sensory bins, is a flat out no-go at our house.
-We actually learned that lesson within the first few weeks our kids were home.
-We can’t have any animals, people, vehicles, or anything that can interact with each other or be personified in our bin.
+First and foremost, I knew right from the start that what many of my friends who have kids with other needs do, and what often shows up on Pinterest when looking for “sensory bins” would be a flat out no-go at our house.
+We accidentally learned that lesson within the first few weeks our kids were home (and before we knew what we were doing!).
+We can’t have any animals, people, vehicles, or anything that can interact with each other or be personified in our bins.
 Those are strictly sand tray toys.
-Why?
-Because whether we want them to or not, our kids will use them as such and then it becomes a whole different animal that needs very different rules and a whole lot more supervision.
+Whether we want them to or not, our kids will use them to recreate and express trauma.
+Then it becomes a whole different animal with very different rules and requires a whole lot more supervision.

-This game needed to be something the kids can do on their own and entice them to get their hands in there and experience the therapeutic and calming benefits of running their hands through the beans.
-For my first round, I gathered whatever random trinkets I could find.
-I opted for things like paper clips, small screws, coins, seashell beads, little pieces of pipe cleaner, small craft pom poms, plastic googly eyes, buttons, eraser caps, twine, and stuff like that.
-Obviously we don’t have toddlers in our home so choking hazards weren’t even an issues.
+Our bean bucket game needed to be something the kids can do on their own.
+It also needed to entice (aka require) them to get their hands in there and experience the therapeutic and calming benefits of running their hands through the beans.
+For my first round, I gathered whatever random trinkets I could find from around the house.
+I opted for things like paper clips, small screws, coins, seashell beads, little pieces of pipe cleaner, small craft pom-poms, plastic googly eyes, buttons, eraser caps, twine, and stuff like that.
+We don’t have toddlers in our home so choking hazards aren’t a concern for us.